Coronavirus (COVID-19) update:

 Following the announcement from the Prime Minister on the 23 March 2020, restricting unnecessary movements, we have shut our offices to the public and all interviews will be conducted over the telephone until further notice.
 We will be prioritising contact with those who are already homeless or at imminent risk of homelessness.

-We will contact with you within 2 working days of receiving your form to advise you of the next steps.
+We will contact you once we have received your form to advise you of the next steps, which may include a telephone appointment with a Housing Solutions Officer.

 If you cannot register online and you are currently homeless, please call our contact centre on 01255 686868 and ask to speak to the Housing Solutions Team, or email firstname.lastname@example.org